Projections of self-affine fractals: The setting and the main results

 and by the subadditive ergodic theorem this in turn is satisfied if and only if for every ergodic measure $\mu \in \mathcal{M}_\sigma$, for $\mu$-a.e.\ $\underline{\iii} \in \I^\N$

 For the remainder of this section, therefore, we fix an ergodic measure $\mu \in \mathcal{M}_\sigma(\I^\N)$ and proceed to verify \eqref{eq:quod-est-demonstrandum}.
 We will apply the following lemma\footnote{We take this opportunity to note an alternative proof to the argument followed in \cite{Mo12}.
 By passing to an exterior power one may assume without loss of generality that the top Lyapunov exponent is simple; and under this assumption the method used by Avila and Bochi in \cite[Theorem 15]{AvBo02}, relying on Poincar\'e recurrence of the Oseledets spaces to demonstrate that the limit-superior exponential growth rate of the trace equals the top Lyapunov exponent, may be applied.
 This approach also generalises straightforwardly to the case of vector spaces over an arbitrary local field.
-On the other hand this simpler method is not applicable in the infinite-dimensional context which was the main subject of \cite{Mo12}.}, which may be found in \cite{Mo12}. \begin{lemma} Let $T$ be an ergodic measure-preserving transformation of a probability space $(X,\mathcal{F},\nu)$, let $V$ be a finite-dimensional real vector space and let $\mathcal{A} \colon X \times \mathbb{N} \to \GL(V)$ be a measurable function.
+On the other hand this simpler method is not applicable in the infinite-dimensional context which was the main subject of \cite{Mo12}.}, which may be found in \cite{Mo12}.
+In the following statement and the remainder of this subsection $\spectralradius(B)$ denotes the spectral radius of a linear map $B \in \End(V)$. \begin{lemma} Let $T$ be an ergodic measure-preserving transformation of a probability space $(X,\mathcal{F},\nu)$, let $V$ be a finite-dimensional real vector space and let $\mathcal{A} \colon X \times \mathbb{N} \to \GL(V)$ be a measurable function.
 Suppose that $\mathcal{A}(x,n+m)=\mathcal{A}(x,n)\mathcal{A}(T^nx,m)$ a.e.\ for every $n,m \geq 1$ and that $\int_X \log \|\mathcal{A}(x,1)\|d\nu(x)<\infty$.
 Then for $ \nu$-a.e.\ $x \in X$,

 \end{lemma} \begin{remark} An alternative proof can be pursued replacing the use of this lemma by Hennion's \cite[Proposition 1]{hennion}, who, together with Furstenberg--Kifer \cite{furstenberg-kifer} studied random matrix products without any algebraic assumptions and provided an invariant deterministic flag of subspaces which distinguishes growth of the matrices. \end{remark}